Madan Mohan (composer): Death and legacy

 In 2004, Madan's unused tunes were recreated by his son, Sanjeev Kohli, for the Yash Chopra film Veer-Zaara, starring Shah Rukh Khan, Preity Zinta, and Rani Mukerji.
 The lyrics were written by Javed Akhtar, and Lata Mangeshkar was invited to once again to sing the majority of the melodies composed by him.
 The music was highly appreciated and was critically acclaimed.
-He was awarded the IIFA award 2005, for Music Direction for Veer-Zaara.
+He was posthumously awarded the IIFA Award for Best Music Director in 2005, for Veer-Zaara.

-In 2023, Pritam composed the song titled "What Jhumka?" from the film Rocky Aur Rani Kii Prem Kahaani, starring Ranveer Singh and Alia Bhatt, adapted from Madan's 1966 song "Jhumka Gira Re" from the film Mera Saaya, was released on 12 July.
-The song featured Singh and Bhatt, and was sung by Arijit Singh, Jonita Gandhi, with the lyrics written by Amitabh Bhattacharya.
+In 2023, Pritam composed the song titled "What Jhumka?" from the film Rocky Aur Rani Kii Prem Kahaani, starring Ranveer Singh and Alia Bhatt, adapted from Madan's 1966 song "Jhumka Gira Re" from the film Mera Saaya, which was released on 12 July.
+The song featured Singh and Bhatt in the music video, and was sung by Arijit Singh, Jonita Gandhi, with the lyrics written by Amitabh Bhattacharya.

 Books on Madan Mohan

-'Madan Mohan: An Unforgettable Composer – Edited by V M Joshi & Suresh Rao, presents an analytical look at the composer's work.
+Madan Mohan: An Unforgettable Composer– Edited by V M Joshi & Suresh Rao, presents an analytical look at the composer's work.
 It includes articles by Sanjeev Kohli, Akshay Kohli, O P Dutta, Uttam Singh, B R Ishara, Dr. Ashok Ranade, Alka Deo Marulkar, Mridula Joshi, Dr. Kirti Shrivastava, Deepak Jeswal and many more; interviews with Lata Mangeshkar, Shreya Ghoshal, Mahalaxmi Iyer and Rehana Sultan, and Madan Mohan's filmography.

 Style

 Madan's music was characterised by his immense ability to meld elements of Indian classical music into a new style of Hindi filmi song.
 He had a keen and sensitive ear for the nuances of Indian classical tunes, and combined them with elements of Western music such as harmonies to produce a style of music that could be appreciated by both classical music aficionados and the common person alike.

+His compositions were notable for their precise ornamentation and extensive use of Indian ragas as melodic foundations.
+Songs such as Baiyyan Na Dharo from Dastak (1970) were composed in specific ragas, in that case Charukesi, while the film's closing ghazal was set in Bhairavi.
+The sitar, played in many of his films by renowned musician Raees Khan, was a recurring element of his arrangements, lending his filmi songs an authenticity rooted in Hindustani classical practice.